n-cal/seek-for-humanoid-client/README.md

 # Seek For Humanoid - client

 This is the client of Seek For Humanoid.
-To run this app you need the server of Seek For Humanoid running on your computer.
+The app is deployed on Github Pages at [https://n-cal.github.io/seek-for-humanoid-client](https://n-cal.github.io/seek-for-humanoid-client).
+To run this app locally you need the server of Seek For Humanoid running on your computer.

 ## Run